 Why?
 Because I'm constantly preaching backup with the zeal of a revival preacher, usually to people who don't want to listen until it's too late.
 "Too expensive," they say, or "I don't have anything important on my computer."
 To those lost sinners I say, "Repent, for the end is near!
 It's not a question of if you will suffer a data loss event.
 It's a matter of when.

 That's why I verily say unto thee that you can never have too many backups.
-That, dear brothers and sisters, is the First Commandment of backup.
-I've never heard anyone say, "Dang, I wish we didn't have so many good backups to choose from."
-Glory be, those words have never been uttered by mortal man.
+That, dear brothers and sisters, is the Second Commandment of Backup.

 I can't tell you how many calls I've gotten from people who walked blissfully through the valley of ignorance -- believing they "had nothing important" on their computers -- until that fateful day when their computers crashed.
 And only then it was revealed unto them that they really did have important stuff on their computers, such as: